Net Zero Ready

 How critical is commissioning to the success of achieving Net Zero Ready?

 Commissioning is critical for all projects to ensure building systems are operating as their design intended, Net Zero Ready buildings are no different.
 Integrated systems commissioning can provide an owner with a level of assurance that their project is operating at optimum conditions.

 What is the incremental cost vs. a typical facility being built to meet building code?

-- Attention to site orientation and solar shading,
+- Attention to site orientation and vertical: horizontal envelope area ratio

 - Insulation values more than 50% greater than code requirements,

-- Window to wall ratios less than 40%,
+- Window to wall ratio less than 40%,

 - High performance windows: triple glazed, composite framing, inert gas fill,